katcipis/sophia/notes/books/death-life-american-cities.md

 I got on that bandwagon from my sheer ignorance and trust on the industry, needless to say that it didn't work well for me... never again (good read about this [here](https://joearms.github.io/published/2013-04-02-Red-and-Green-Callbacks.html)).

+In the end the author compares the practices on city planning at the time with [bloodletting](https://en.wikipedia.org/wiki/Bloodletting), it seems extreme but the pattern in behavior is actually quite similar, you create a mental model of reality that is completely off and you start treating it as a concrete reality, an universal truth, so it doesn't matter how much it doesn't work or doesn't make any sense, you keep doing it.

+I find useful to get this lessons from other fields.
+All kinds of crazy ideas, like bloodletting, once were accept as "the way" to do things by the group of experts, and questioning them was regarded as stupid/arrogant.
+Since we are still humans, pretty much the same keeps happening on the software industry centuries later :-).

 # The Big Refactoring